zigavaupot/blogger/mcp-server-for-analytics-2/mcp-server-for-analytics-2.md

+**A new paradigm** is reshaping business analytics.
+Instead of the traditional *build a dashboard, then interpret it* approach, organizations are moving toward interactive narrative analytics; a model where users begin with natural-language questions, the system retrieves governed and trusted facts through retrieval-augmented generation (RAG), and large language models (LLMs) synthesize explanations that users can probe, refine, and challenge.
+The experience evolves from static charts and filters into a continuous analytical dialogue: what happened, why it happened, what may happen next, and what actions to take—all anchored in a shared semantic layer and consistent metric definitions.

+In this shift, LLMs redefine the **user interface**, RAG redefines **trust**, and MCP servers redefine **integration**.
+RAG constrains generative models to validated enterprise sources—datasets, KPIs, subject areas, and documentation—ensuring transparency and traceability of insights.
+MCP (Model Context Protocol) then provides a standardized, secure way for AI agents to invoke analytics tools and services.
+Together, these technologies transform analytics from something users passively consume into something AI agents can actively operate, enabling richer, more exploratory, and story-driven insights that dynamically generate explanations, visuals, anomaly summaries, and follow-up questions on demand—without the need to constantly redesign dashboards.

+**Oracle Analytics Cloud** (OAC) is actively aligning with this shift by introducing an **OAC MCP server**, which acts as a standardized bridge between MCP-compatible AI clients and OAC’s governed analytics assets.
+Through natural-language interactions, AI clients can securely query and explore enterprise analytics content or invoke OAC tools and APIs.
+Crucially, this is done while preserving enterprise-grade controls such as OAuth-based authentication and full adherence to user-level permissions, ensuring that every response remains consistent with OAC’s security and governance model.

+In practical terms, this allows OAC to become part of the narrative analytics workflow beyond the boundaries of its native UI.
+By registering the OAC MCP server with AI clients—such as conversational assistants or developer tooling—organizations enable AI agents to retrieve governed metrics, summarize workbook insights, and answer contextual questions like *what does this KPI represent and why did it change?*.
+All of this happens while staying anchored to OAC’s semantic layer, metric definitions, and access rights, effectively extending trusted analytics into conversational and agent-driven experiences.

 Let's start our analysis with simple request `use sales data` which is entered chat box in Claude.

 ![Use Sales Data](https://zigavaupot.github.io/blogger/mcp-server-for-analytics-2/images/use-sales-data.png)